- Starts at: Quito, Ecuador

 - Duration: 10 Days / 9 Nights

 Punta Cormorant has two very different beaches and a large, inland lagoon where pink flamingoes can be seen.
-Located just off Punta Cormorant is Devil’s Crown – a stunning snorkeling site.
-This site is formed by completely submerged volcano that has eroded to create the appearance of a jagged crown.
-Finally Post Office Bay gives you a glimpse into some of the human history of the area: visit the wooden mail barrel where letters are dropped off and picked up, as well as the remains of a Norwegian fishing village.
+Visit Devil’s Crown – a stunning snorkeling site, formed by completely submerged volcano, eroded to create the appearance of a jagged crown.
+Post Office Bay gives you a glimpse into some of the human history of the area: visit the wooden mail barrel where letters are dropped off and picked up, as well as the remains of a Norwegian fishing village.

-This day of exploration includes a visit to Punta Moreno, located in the central southwestern coast of Isabela Island, and an outing to Elizabeth Bay by dinghy.
+This day of exploration includes a visit to Punta Moreno, located in the central southwestern coast of Isabela Island and an outing to Elizabeth Bay by dinghy.
 Punta Moreno boasts spectacular views of the Alcedo, Sierra Negra and Cerro Azul volcanoes.
 Some highlights include impressive lava flows, desolate and pristine landscapes, as well as varied and unusual arid zone vegetation.
-While Elizabeth Bay is a great place to spot Galapagos Sea Turtle and rays, and to watch penguins at play.
-The bay is long and narrow, and is surrounded by three species of mangroves.
+Elizabeth Bay is a long, narrow bag surrounded by three species of mangroves and is a great place to spot Galapagos sea turtle and rays, and to watch endangered penguins at play – GCT support research into monitoring these birds to ensure their protection.

 Your final port of call on Isabela is a dinghy ride along the cliffs to the sunken cave of Punta Vicente Roca, where flightless cormorants Nasca and blue-footed boobies inhabit the shoreline.
 You will then sail on to Fernandina Island – the youngest, still active volcanic island in Galapagos.
 Here you will visit Punta Espinoza, home to unique species like the flightless cormorant, Galapagos penguin, Galapagos hawk, Galapagos snake, as well as large marine iguana colonies.

-North Seymour Island is a piece of land that formed thousands of years ago when oceanic lava bubbled up from the ocean, leaving a interestingly flat piece of land.
-It is home to endemic Palo Santo trees, colonies of blue-footed boobies, swallow-tailed gulls, and magnificent frigate birds.
+North Seymour Island is a piece of land that formed thousands of years ago when oceanic lava bubbled up from the ocean, leaving a fascinating flat piece of land.
+It is home to endemic Palo Santo trees, colonies of blue-footed boobies, swallow-tailed gulls and magnificent frigate birds.